Sirensa/shellsort.c/README.md

 # shellsort.c
-A very simple program of shell sort in C
+A very simple program of shell sort in C.